November 5, 2018

-Members of the Ottawa Real Estate Board sold 771 residential properties in December through the Board’s Multiple Listing Service® System, compared with 711 in December 2016, an increase of 8.4 per cent.
-The five-year average for December sales is 687.

-December’s sales included 1,059 in the residential property class, a rise of 8.5 per cent from a year ago, and 324 in the condominium property class, an increase of 24.1 per cent from October 2017.
+Members of the Ottawa Real Estate Board sold 1,383 residential properties in October through the Board’s Multiple Listing Service® System, compared with 1,237 in October 2017, an increase of 11.8 per cent.
+The five-year average for October sales is 1,223.
+October’s sales included 1,059 in the residential property class, a rise of 8.5 per cent from a year ago, and 324 in the condominium property class, an increase of 24.1 per cent from October 2017.

-The average sale price of a residential-class property sold in December was $434,098, an increase of 3.4 per cent over December 2016.
-The average sale price for a condominium-class property was $255,335, a decrease of three per cent from December 2016.
+The average sale price of a residential-class property sold in October in the Ottawa area was $449,005, an increase of 5.7 per cent over October 2017.
+The average sale price for a condominium-class property was $271,350, a slight increase of 0.6 per cent from this month last year.*

-2017’s average residential sale price was $425,063, an increase of 6.8 per cent over 2016, while the average condominium sale price was $269,903, an increase of 3.4 per cent over 2016.
-The Board cautions that average sale price information can be useful in establishing trends over time but should not be used as an indicator that specific properties have increased or decreased in value.
-The average sale price is calculated based on the total dollar volume of all properties sold.
+* The Board cautions that the average sale price can be useful in establishing trends over time but should not be used as an indicator that specific properties have increased or decreased in value.
+The calculation of the average sale price is based on the total dollar volume of all properties sold.
 Price and conditions will vary from neighbourhood to neighbourhood.